elegantchaos/atom-ide-swift/README.md

 At this early stage of development it's only been tested on Ubuntu 18.04, and macOS 10.12.

-On Ubuntu I'm using an unmodified version of swift/lldb built locally, roughly equivalent to Swift 4.2.
+On Ubuntu I'm using an unmodified version of swift/lldb that I built locally, roughly equivalent to Swift 4.2.

 In theory the package should work fine on any platforms that has swift/lldb installed.
 If it doesn, [please let me know](https://github.com/elegantchaos/atom-ide-swift/issues).